AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### forwardPropagate()

 ```
-NeuralNetwork:forwardPropagate(featureMatrix: Matrix, saveTables: boolean, doNotDropoutNeurons: boolean): predictedLabelMatrix, forwardPropagateTable, zTable
+NeuralNetwork:forwardPropagate(featureMatrix: Matrix, saveAllArrays: boolean, doNotDropoutNeurons: boolean): predictedLabelMatrix, forwardPropagateTable, zTable
 ```

 ### Parameters:

 * featureMatrix: Matrix containing all data.

-* saveTables: Set whether or not the forward propagation table and z table is stored in the model.
+* saveAllArrays: Set whether or not the forward propagation array and z array is stored in the model.

 * doNotDropoutNeurons: Set whether or not to dropout neurons during forward propagation.